stevedepp/gcp-iot-pipeline/README.md

         ```gcloud functions deploy iot_weather --runtime python38 --trigger-topic weatherdata --source ./stream2bq/```

-### raspberry pi OS and settings setup occurs on laptop:
+### setup raspberry pi OS and settings setup from a laptop:

+- [x] best to follow these instructions from a separate terminal window than used to setup gcloud infrastructure.

 - [x] **erase SD card via diskutil:**

+    - [x] insert the SD card.

     - [x] find the SD card in a list of attached disks.